omar1593321/MongoEC2-Deploy/README.md

     ```
   5. **Access Mongo Express:**
      Find the external IP or port of the Mongo Express service and navigate to it in your web browser to manage your MongoDB instance.
+  6. **IAM Role and Policy Configuration:**

+     Create an IAM Role for EBS CSI Driver:
+        Go to the IAM console and create a new role.
+        Select "EKS - Cluster" as the trusted entity.
+        Attach the AmazonEBSCSIDriverPolicy policy to the role.

+     Attach the IAM Role to Your EKS Nodes:
+        Ensure your EKS worker nodes have the IAM role attached, allowing them to use the EBS CSI driver.

+     7. **Port Configuration Details:**

+     MongoDB Ports:
+        MongoDB operates on the default port 27017.
+This port is exposed within the Kubernetes Service and the Deployment configuration, allowing communication between MongoDB and other services, like Mongo Express.
+        Ensure that this port is properly configured in both the service and deployment YAML files to allow seamless database connectivity.

+     Mongo Express Ports:
+        Mongo Express, which provides a web-based admin interface for MongoDB, operates on port 8081.
+        The Service for Mongo Express is configured as a LoadBalancer to expose this port to external traffic, allowing you to access the Mongo Express UI via your browser.
+        Ensure your security groups, VPC settings, and service configuration correctly expose this port for external access.

 **Configuration Files:**

 - MongoDB Deployment YAML: Includes configurations for persistent storage and environment variables.